limatgans/using-git/README.md

 ### Pull from a branch
 By pull, you are downloading the latest snapshot of git to your local machine.
-If you don't have any branch, you can simply use
+If you don't have any branches, you can simply use `git pull`
-`git pull`

 But here, we are in a branch other than `master`.
 We need to pull latest snapshot of this branch, hence `git pull origin <branchName>`

-Once we had sucessfuly pulled without any conflicts, we are ready to push our commits.
+Once we have sucessfuly pulled without any conflicts, we are ready to push our commits.

 ### Pushing to a branch
-If you don't have any branch, you can simply use
+If you don't have any branches, you can simply use `git push`
-`git push`

 If we need to push to a particular branch